morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis.md

 - The better a player, the more consistent his play will be.
 A more consistent quality of play will lead to more consistent results, and since consistency in results should translate directly in more consistent ratings, their ratings should also display less variance.

 Also, this assumption is well shared in the chess community.
 Still, this is just a hypothesis.
-A study could be made to assess its relative truth, but since official ratings for non-titled players and especially low-rated players is hard to find reliably alongside their usernames we'll just assume that it is true.
+A study could be made to assess its relative truth, but since official ratings for non-titled players and especially low-rated players are hard to find reliably alongside their usernames we'll just assume that it is true.

 Our initial dataset - a list of titled players registered on chess.com - had many problems with its entries.
 I decided to remove the data about *Rapid* time controls, since less than 10% of the players played at least 100 games.
 I also had quite a bit of corrupted data in the FIDE rating column which was simply replaced by NaN, effectively relabeling them as missing data.
 The missing fide ratings were kept as is, since I want to analyze the correlation between this feature and other things I felt it was important not to replace these missing values arbitrarily and potentially affect our results.
 I also had inactive players, which were simply deleted as they will not be useful for answering either our current question or the next ones.